Special sessions & events

 ISAR will present awards for excellence in scientific poster presentations at the annual Conference.
 The awards will be presented to recognize young investigators for their outstanding contributions to antiviral research.
 Awards will be based on criteria including scientific excellence, innovative research methodology, clarity and organization of presentation materials, and competence of the investigator in responding to the poster audience.
 Award recipients will be chosen by the Poster Award Subcommittee, a panel of ISAR members; with first and second place prizes presented to the winners in the following categories:

-Participants in the awards competition will identify the appropriate category on their electronic poster.
+Participants in the awards competition will identify the appropriate category on their posters.
 Abstracts chosen for oral presentations will be eligible for an award if a poster is also submitted.

 The International Society for Antiviral Research (ISAR) is an internationally recognized organization for scientists involved in basic, applied, and clinical aspects of antiviral research.
 The Society main event is the annual International Conference on Antiviral Research (ICAR), a truly interdisciplinary meeting which attracts the interest of chemists, biologists, and clinicians.